yarnpkg/rfcs/accepted/0000-plug-an-play.md

 The reason this is a problem is that both of those actions don't have the same meaning and as such interfere with each other.
 The symlinks used for the virtual packages implementation referenced in Section 3 are a direct consequence of this: while it would be possible to implement this concept by making `require.resolve` create and return special in-memory identifiers that `require` would be able to understand, it wouldn't be possible to use those identifiers as paths (unless we were to patch the `fs` module, which is totally unacceptable).

-A fix would be to split require.resole in two:
+A fix would be to split `require.resolve` in two:

 * `require.resolve.virtual`: would convert a request into an implementation-defined object ready for consumption by `require` and `require.resolve.physical`
 * `require.resolve.physical`: would convert a request (or one of the values returned by `require.resolve.virtual`) into a filesystem path